Adjusted Gross Income: A Simple Guide to AGI

 The IRS might require you to adjust your adjusted gross income even more by adding back certain adjustments to get your “modified adjusted gross income,” or MAGI.

 Many people don’t end up having to add any of these adjustments back in, and their MAGI ends up being the same as their AGI.
-But if you earned any tax-exempt interest or received any social security benefits not included in gross income under section 86 of the U.S. Tax Code this year, your MAGI might be different from your AGI.
+But if you earned any tax-exempt interest or received any social security benefits not included in gross income under section 86 of the U.S. Tax Code, your MAGI might be different from your AGI.

 Like your AGI, your MAGI can also affect your deductions and credits—for example, if your MAGI is too high and you have access to an employer-sponsored retirement plan at work, you may not be able to deduct contributions to a traditional IRA or make any contributions to a Roth IRA.